-You must keep parents informed
+You must keep parents or carers informed

 That's set out in paragraph 6.43 of the statutory SEND Code of Practice.

-Hold meetings with concerned parents
+Meet with concerned parents or carers